This is something I learned from experience: your most frequent security issues are going to result from

 - Require MFA for your system accounts and use SSO everywhere you can.
 This makes logging in with stolen credentials a lot harder.
 You turn a script-kiddy problem into a social engineering problem, which takes a lot more effort and skill on the part of the bad actors.
 They’ll spend the effort to get a bank account, but maybe not to get into a faculty member’s email.

-- Provide a password manager like DashLane to your users and require them to use it for work-related passwords.
-This makes it easy to use strong, unique passwords everywhere, and so it protects all the other passwords they use for work–the ones you don’t have control over.
+- Provide a password manager like DashLane to your users, require them to use it for work-related passwords, and apply banned password lists when they create and change passwords.
+This makes it easy for them to use strong, unique passwords everywhere.
+This step protects not just the passwords they use on your system, but all the other passwords they use for work–the ones you don’t have control over–like the ones at your hosted CMS or CRM.

 - Set up phishing training like KnowBe4.
 This provides a little more protection for the passwords you can’t control, and protects your users from scams, etc. It also protects them in their lives outside work, so it’s a good service to provide.
 At a school it’s especially important–I’ve found that students click on phishing emails at a much higher rate than staff or faculty, I assume because they have a lot less experience with email in general.